PencilCode/reference/documents/turtle/animation.html.md

 ### Example 6: This isn't a Lie

-Here, try this.
-I think we'll all agree that `false` is the expected value, and here is an example that proves it.
+This example is designed to prove that the `.touches` command does, in fact, work. `false` is the expected value in the example above, and the reason it's returning `true` is because of the time the check is being run.

-By looping the check, we can guarantee that the falue returned by `touches bob` is the truth at that moment in time.
+By looping the check, we can guarantee that the falue returned by `touches bob` is actual at that moment in time.

 <pre class="examp">
 p = write ''